-MySQL Enterprise Edition comes with mysqlbackup utility that allows you to perform backup and restore operations.
+MySQL Enterprise Edition comes with the mysqlbackup utility that allows you to perform backup and restore operations.

 If you specify LSN of full backup, you will actually create a differential backup.

-Whichever way you create incremental backups, as a rule, the main problem is the management of incremental backups, and not the command itself that creates the backups.
+Whichever way you create incremental backups, the main challenge is the management of incremental backups and not the command that creates the backups.

 If you create a backup via binary logs, then you need to make sure that binary log files are copied in the correct sequence.
 For Xtrabackup, you need to keep the previous backup close at hand, and then replace it with another.
 To backup using MySQL Enterprise Backup, you need to track LSN.

 Moreover, creating a backup is not even half the battle.
 You need to send it to cloud storage and delete outdated backups in time so that the space in backup storage does not run out.